 Ecuador

-Flamingos in the GalapagosEcuador is an extraordinarily rich country that includes not only the Galapagos, but also some of the richest Amazon rainforest, complex Andean bioregions, and a highly varied coast and coastal plain area.
+EcuadorEcuador is an extraordinarily rich country that includes not only the Galapagos, but also some of the richest Amazon rainforest, complex Andean bioregions, and a highly varied coast and coastal plain area.
 The coastal area itself stretches from an intense rainforest of over 600 inches of rain per year in the North, to a desert in the south.

-This varied terrain makes for a birding paradise, with many unique species.
-For example, there are over 130 kinds of hummingbirds alone, and the 1600 bird species are one of the biological wonders of the world.
-Nowhere else is such a diversity of birds found in such a small country!
+Ecuador and GalapagosThis varied terrain makes for a birding paradise, with many unique species.
+For example, there are over 130 kinds of hummingbirds, and its 1600 bird species is over half of all the species in South America; and South America is considered the bird continent with 3,000 species of birds.
+This alone makes Ecuador one of the biological wonders of the world.
+Nowhere else is such a diversity of birds found in such a small area!
 Birds are numerous and can be everywhere, including downtown city parks.
 If anything, the plant diversity is even more amazing.

 Ecuador